Even if you have no music talent, you might be able to make some cool sound effects. Music is nice, but sound effects make if feel like a real game.

 Save.
 Now, export to NSF file.

-Include the sounds data in crt0.s under sounds_data:, and make sure FT_SFX_ENABLE is set at the top, and also that FT_SFX_STREAMS is 1.
+And make sure FT_SFX_ENABLE is set at the top, and also that FT_SFX_STREAMS is 1.
 The init code will initialize our sound effects.
 Having 1 stream means that only 1 sfx can play at once.

 We just need to call the sound effects like…

 sfx_play(sfx,channel).
 Channel means stream, use channel = 0, since we have only 1 activated.

 If you want 2-4 streams defined, you could set a channel to 1,2,3.
 Higher having higher priority.
 I would caution against having too many, they might conflict.
 I have used 2 before.

 I made it so that jump calls sfx_play(SFX_JUMP, 0).
 B button plays a noise sfx, and Select button plays a “ding” sfx.
 I’m going to use that for coin collecting, later.

 Start still changes the song.